 Chicken and fish are, of course, the ideal meats but sirloin is okay as long as you cut off all visible fat before cooking.
 There are many types of lettuce and greens that can be switched up to add variety to your meals, anything from iceburg to romaine to spinach to blends.
+Green beans are a very good choice to add to your meal as well.
 Even small changes can make a meal seem fresh and new so that you don’t feel as if you are eating the same thing day after day.

 Let’s talk about the food items we need to avoid – again, common sense goes a long way!

 Most oils should be avoided completely…absolutely no cooking with them, except for coconut oil.
 Which of course leads to NO fried foods!
 This may take some getting used to, but you will be amazed at how much better you feel when you leave them from your diet.